mildbyte/poetry-sudoku-solver/README.md

 ```

 Run Poetry's dependency resolver.
 This will pin each package to a specific
-version that represets the value of each Sudoku cell.
+version that represents the value of each Sudoku cell.

 ```bash
 cd output/problem && poetry update --lock